-3A2.1 Authorised Persons may release foreign exchange for travel purposes on the basis of a declaration given by the traveller regarding the amount of foreign exchange availed of during the financial year.

-3B 2.2 In case of issue of travellers cheques, the traveller should sign the cheques in the presence of an authorised official and the purchaser's acknowledgement for receipt of the travellers cheques should be held on record.

-2.3 Out of the overall foreign exchange being sold to a traveller, exchange in the form of foreign currency notes and coins may be sold up to the limit indicated below:

-- (i) Travellers proceeding to countries other than Iraq, Libya, Islamic Republic of Iran, Russian Federation and other Republics of Commonwealth of Independent States - not exceeding USD 3000 or its equivalent. - (ii) Travellers proceeding to Iraq or Libya not exceeding USD 5000 or its equivalent - (iii) Travellers proceeding to Islamic Republic of Iran, Russian Federation and other Republics of Commonwealth of Independent States - full exchange may be released.

-4A The form A2 relating to sale of foreign exchange should be retained for a period of one year by the Authorised Persons, together with the related documents, for the purpose of verification by their Internal Auditors.
-However, in respect of remittance applications for miscellaneous non-trade current account transactions of amount not exceeding USD 25,000, Authorised Dealers may obtain simplified Application-cum-Declaration form (Form A2) as shown at Annex -2.
+- ^{3A}2.1 Authorised Persons may release foreign exchange for travel purposes on the basis of a declaration given by the traveller regarding the amount of foreign exchange availed of during the financial year. - ^{3B} 2.2 In case of issue of travellers cheques, the traveller should sign the cheques in the presence of an authorised official and the purchaser's acknowledgement for receipt of the travellers cheques should be held on record. - 2.3 4Out of the overall foreign exchange being sold to a traveller, exchange in the form of foreign currency notes and coins may be sold up to the limit indicated below: - (i) Travellers proceeding to countries other than Iraq, Libya, Islamic Republic of Iran, Russian Federation and other Republics of Commonwealth of Independent States - not exceeding USD 3000 or its equivalent. - (ii) Travellers proceeding to Iraq or Libya not exceeding USD 5000 or its equivalent - (iii) Travellers proceeding to Islamic Republic of Iran, Russian Federation and other Republics of Commonwealth of Independent States - full exchange may be released. - 5(iv) Travellers proceeding for Haj/Umrah pilgrimage- full amount of BTQ entitlement in cash or up to the cash limit as specified by the Haj Committee of India, may be released. - 2.4 The form A2 relating to sale of foreign exchange should be retained for a period of one year by the Authorised Persons, together with the related documents, for the purpose of verification by their Internal Auditors.
+6However, in respect of remittance applications for miscellaneous non-trade current account transactions of amount not exceeding USD 25,000, Authorised Dealers may obtain simplified Application-cum-Declaration form (Form A2) as shown at Annex -2.

-2.5 In cases where the remittances are allowed n the basis of self declaration, the onus of furnishing the correct details in the application will remain with the applicant who has certified the details relating to the purpose of such remittance.

-&lt;sup>3A AP DIR 12 dated November 23, 2001
+AP DIR 12 dated November 23, 2001

-&lt;sup>3B para A2 (c) of Annex to AP DIR 19 dated October.
+para A2 (c) of Annex to AP DIR 19 dated October.
 30, 2000

-&lt;sup>4 AP DIR 50 dated May 4, 2010
+4 AP DIR 50 dated May 4, 2010

-&lt;sup>4A para A.2 (e) of Annex to AP DIR 19 dated Oct.
+^{4A} para A.2 (e) of Annex to AP DIR 19 dated Oct.
 30, 2000